Blog Hero

 Independent living offers a relaxed, comfortable, and free lifestyle for seniors who want less responsibility and more fulfillment.
 Independent living residents don’t need assistance with daily tasks but may appreciate the convenience of having chores, services, and some meals taken care of.

-Reports show that most people who move into an independent living community do so between 75 and 84.
+Reports show that most people who move into an independent living community do so between the ages of 75 and 84.
 The average age of senior living community members is 84, but independent living communities may skew younger based on their care level and activity offerings.

 Why Do People Seek Independent Living?